NBA Rumors: Latest Buzz on Kawhi Leonard Trade, Clint Capela, More

 #Heat FA Wayne Ellington — career-highs w/11.2 points and 58.8 percent TS last season — has a slew of teams interested, but the thought process around the league is that the 30-year-old will likely remain in Miami. #Lakers need shooting for #LeBron, but are running low on cap.

-Miami is an intriguing team on the rise in the Eastern Conference, as it has some nice pieces highlighted by Goran Dragic and Hassan Whiteside.
+Miami is an intriguing team on the rise in the Eastern Conference, as it has some nice pieces highlighted by Goran Dragic.

 By keeping Ellington on the roster, the Heat will return most of the team that earned the No. 6 seed in the Eastern Conference.